fenago/puppet-course/quickstart/md/Lab_7.md

 ```

-If you\'re using the Vagrant box or a recent version of Ubuntu, your
+If you\'re using the lab environment or a recent version of Ubuntu, your
 server will most likely be running NTP already, so the only change
 you\'ll see Puppet apply will be the `ntp.conf` file.
 Nonetheless, it confirms that your module works.